-Australian researchers examined the long-term effects of childhood smoking experimentation and exposure to parental smoking on adult smoking risk using data from a 2004–05 follow-up of young people aged 9–15 years through the 1985 Australian Schools Health and Fitness Survey.12 They found that any childhood smoking experimentation increased the risk of being a smoker 20 years later, especially among experimenters aged 14–15 years who had smoked more than 10 cigarettes.
+Other Australian researchers examined the long-term effects of childhood smoking experimentation and exposure to parental smoking on adult smoking risk using data from a 2004–05 follow-up of young people aged 9–15 years through the 1985 Australian Schools Health and Fitness Survey.26 They found that any childhood smoking experimentation increased the risk of being a smoker 20 years later, especially among experimenters aged 14–15 years who had smoked more than 10 cigarettes.
 Parental smoking was associated with adult current smoking risk but not with childhood smoking experimentation.26

-Evidence also suggests that the developmental trajectory of parental smoking from adolescence to adulthood has a unique effect on adolescent smoking.25 A multigenerational longitudinal study in the US found that the risk of smoking among adolescents was greatest if they had parents whose smoking had early onset, accelerated rapidly, was at high levels and persisted over time.
+Evidence also suggests that the developmental trajectory of parental smoking from adolescence to adulthood has a unique effect on adolescent smoking.27 A multigenerational longitudinal study in the US found that the risk of smoking among adolescents was greatest if they had parents whose smoking had early onset, accelerated rapidly, was at high levels and persisted over time.
 These effects were regardless of current parental smoking or education level.27

 Quitting behaviour of parents also influences smoking in children.
 A large prospective study undertaken in the US found that in households where both parents had quit smoking, daily smoking among children was reduced by about 40%.
 Smoking cessation by one parent reduced the likelihood of smoking among children by 25%.33

 184.108.40.206 Parenting practices

 5.7.2 Smoking behaviour of siblings

+A US study in the 1990s46 estimated that a young person’s probability of smoking was increased by 7.6% for each additional smoking sibling in the household and reduced by 3.5% for each non-smoking sibling, concluding that the pro-smoking influence of a smoking sibling has more than double the deterrent effect of a non-smoking sibling.46 They did not find that older siblings had more influence than younger ones.
 The probability an adolescent has smoked and used other substances such as alcohol and cannabis in the past year has been found to be markedly higher if an older sibling engaged in the corresponding behaviour when at the same age.47 The investigators also note that research in this area is difficult as it is challenging to successfully control for the range of shared characteristics affecting siblings, such as common family backgrounds, neighbourhoods, schools, and genes, which could potentially account for most of the observed correlations.47

 5.7.4 Home smoking policies

 5.7.5 Socio-economic aspects of uptake

 Smoking and disadvantage is discussed in detail in Chapter 9.

 For discussion on how affordability of cigarettes affects uptake of smoking in children, see Section 5.12 .
-Pricing policy as a means of tobacco control is discussed briefly in Section 5.22, and in greater detail in Chapter 13, Section 13.1.4.
+Pricing policy as a means of tobacco control is discussed briefly in Section 5.30, and in greater detail in Chapter 13, Section (4).